nifunk/learning_event_triggered_control/README.md

 If you use this code, please kindly cite the publication **TODO: INSERT PUBLICATION!!!**

+## Requirements

-## Reproducing the results on the Pendulum / Highdimensional environments
+### For Reproducing the Results on the Pendulum / Highdimensional environments

-This is a step by step instruction how to reproduce the results

 1. (recommended but not required) Install [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/), using Python 3 or higher.

 1. Clone the repo

 1. Install the required packages.
-   1. If conda has been installed, inside  *z_various_stuff/conda_env* there is the conda_env.yml file which can be used to obtain all the required packages (using $ conda env create -f conda_env.yml )
+   1. If conda has been installed, inside  *z_various_stuff/conda_env* there is the conda_env.yml file which can be used to obtain all the required packages.
+Thus, execute
+ '''
+conda env create -f conda_env.yml
+'''
    1. Otherwise, make sure that your python environment you want to use contains the packages depicted in the yaml file

 1. Activate your Python environment ($ conda activate ...) or similar